-The practice had made reasonable adjustments, including grip rails on stairs, a hearing loop and reading glasses for patients with reduced hearing and vision.
+The practice was located on the first and second floor of a building and was not accessible to patients who were unable to use stairs.
+There was no disabled access toilet as the location was not suitable for use by patients who used a wheelchair.
+The practice had made reasonable adjustments, including grip rails and handles on stairs and doorways with steps, a hearing loop for patients with reduced hearing and Clinipads with larger font for patients with reduced vision.
 The practice would also provide leaflets in larger font for patients on request.
+Access to translations services and British Sign Language services was also available.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.